- Transactions are proposals to update the ledger

 - A bond may only be redeemed before its expiry date

 In such cases, we can add a time-window to the transaction.
-Time-windows specify the time window during which the transaction can be committed.
+Time-windows specify the time period during which the transaction can be committed.
+The notary pool enforces time-window validity.
 We discuss time-windows in the section on Time-windows.

 A notary pool is a network service that provides uniqueness consensus by attesting that, for a given transaction, it has not already signed other transactions that consume any of the proposed transaction’s input states.
 The notary pool provides the point of finality in the system.